yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 needs updating, they can be downloaded on their own, and all the rest can be retrieved from cache.
 But once we've bundled resources, each small change in each one of the files means that all of them must be downloaded again.
-Even worse, for JavaScript, it means that the optimized compiled code that the browser created for that file is no longer valid, and the browser has to create it again, spending precious user CPU time on that.
+Even worse, for JavaScript, it means that the whatever parsing products that the browser created and cached for that file is no longer valid, and the browser has to create it again, spending precious user CPU time on that.

 The current advice today for developers is to find the right trade-off